You’re on a mission to lose fat and build muscle, and you’re searching for a diet and training program that will let you do both.

 But those nuclei aren’t lost when you stop training and your muscles shrink.
 Instead, the extra nuclei form a type of muscle memory that allows the muscle to bounce back quickly when you start training again.

-Recently, I received an e-mail from a reader who wanted my opinion on the training program followed by a guy who appeared on the cover of a popular fitness magazine.
+Recently, I received an e-mail from a reader who wanted my opinion on the training program of a guy who appeared on the cover of a popular fitness magazine.

 The cover model in question claims to have gone from 216 pounds and 23.9% body fat to 202 pounds and 6.8% fat in just 15 weeks.